NeuroBridge/api-json-schema/README.md

 # NeuroBridge API JSON Schema

-This [Node.js](https://nodejs.org/en/) project is intended to test defining a JSON schema for the NeuroBridge API (name?).
-The use case for this schema is to encode a nested boolean query in JSON.
+This [Node.js](https://nodejs.org/en/) project is intended to test defining a JSON schema to encode a nested boolean query in JSON for the NeuroBridge API (name?).

 An example of such a query follows.